ethereum/homestead-guide/source/mining.rst

 CPU mining
 ================================================================================

 You can use your computer's central processing unit (CPU) to mine ether.
 This is no longer profitable, since GPU miners are roughly two orders of magnitude more efficient.
-However, you can use CPU mining to mine on the Morden testnet or a private chain for the purposes of creating the ether you need to test contracts and transactions without spending your real ether on the live network.
+However, you can use CPU mining to mine on the Ropsten testnet or a private chain for the purposes of creating the ether you need to test contracts and transactions without spending your real ether on the live network.

 .. note:: The testnet ether has no value other than using it for testing purposes (see :ref:`test-networks`).